Betsy Brandl Rippentrop

 The deep irony in all this, is that my life’s work and focus is the mind-body connection.
 I teach, write, lecture, and passionately espouse the importance of listening to your body, honoring your inner voice, paying attention!
 It took this smackdown to show me how ingrained in our culture (and in me!) it is to approach our suffering from a disjointed and narrow perspective.
 My lesson: If I can disconnect with all my training and understanding of the mind-body, it can happen to anyone.

-What I went through cemented in my mind that we will never fully heal if we only focus on the mind, or if our primary focus is just the body.
+What I went through re-taught me in a very clear way that we will never fully heal if we only focus on the mind, or if our primary focus is just the body.
 We MUST bring equal and respectful attention to both body and mind, because they are of course, deeply connected.
 We must address both our neurotic minds and the myriad of fears, worries, hopes, and dreams that live there, as well as our bodies with all its aches, pains, allergies, symptoms, and fatigue.

 My life’s work is to create space, dialogue, and experiences where you feel safe and encouraged to give equal acknowledgment and attention to your body, mind & spirit, and open you to the possibility that there is a larger plan and flow to your life.
 Your points of pain and suffering are the places you MUST GO, because they are your greatest teachers and hold the key to your growth and transformation.